 What else can I Stuff Roasted Acorn Squash with

+Let this recipe be an inspiration to keep stuffing acorn squash (and other squashes) with delicious fillings.
 A few of my other favorite things to stuff acorn squash with is:

 - Ground turkey

 The sky is the limit when it comes to stuffing!
 Why not stuff it with traditional Thanksgiving stuffing!?

 How to Store quinoa stuffed Acorn Squash

 Once the quinoa-stuffed acorn halves have cooled completely, wrap them individually in plastic wraps so the stuffing will be packed tightly inside of the acorn squash.
 Then store in a container in the refrigerator for up to 3-4 days.